A General Learning Framework for Open Ad Hoc Teamwork Using Graph-based Policy Learning: Partially Observable Open Ad Hoc Teamwork Experiments

 \subsection{Partially Observable Open Ad Hoc Teamwork Results}

 The returns obtained by the proposed methods in the partially observable open ad hoc teamwork experiments are provided in Figure~\ref{fig:PO_open_ad_hoc_results}.
-In all three environments, we see that the autoencoder and variational autoencoder-based methods learn to achieve significantly higher returns than other methods.
+These are the training results, without generalising to unseen agents.
+In all three environments, we see that the autoencoder and variational autoencoder-based methods learn to achieve significantly higher returns than other methods, closely followed by DVRL.
 This is particularly true in the cooperative navigation environment, in which PF-GPL-based methods achieve a return close to zero.
 Nonetheless, PF-GPL-based methods improve their returns in LBF and Wolfpack as the number of particles used during inference increases.
-This aligns with previous results from other particle-based methods~\citep{albrecht2016causality}, which demonstrates the need for using larger number of particles to increase belief representation accuracy.
+This aligns with previous results from other particle-based methods~\citep{albrecht2016causality}, which demonstrates the need for using a larger number of particles to increase belief representation accuracy.
+PPO, while having no mechanism to estimate belief states, has a performance that is comparable to the other methods, even surpassing the PF-GPL baselines.
+However, further analysis shows that PPO lacks generalisation capabilities as its performance degrades when collaborating with unseen teammates (in Section~\ref{sec:PO_generalization_results}).

-The suboptimal performance of PF-GPL in Figure~\ref{fig:PO_open_ad_hoc_results} suggests that the proposed particle-based belief representation is not able to generate useful representations for decision making.
-Unlike the other methods evaluated in our experiment, PF-GPL is the only method that updates the different estimates for each latent variable without using recurrent neural networks.
-Particularly, the particle-based belief inference method assumes that the contents of a particle at time $t$ has sufficient information regarding the learner's previous experience, $H_{t}$.
-These experiments hence show that using a recurrent neural network to produce a single representation of all latent variables may be the key to achieve higher performance in partially observable open ad hoc teamwork problems.
+The suboptimal performance of PF-GPL in Figure~\ref{fig:PO_open_ad_hoc_results} suggests that the proposed graph-based particle belief representation is not able to generate useful representations for decision-making.
+This contrasts with DVRL, which also utilises a particle belief representation, but is able to achieve higher returns in all environments.
+We believe that this is due to the major number of network models used to estimate teammates' information in PF-GPL.
+These additional terms increase the complexity of the network of PF-GPL, which potentially requires more environment interactions and a higher number of particles to achieve comparable performance.

-AE-GPL and VAE-GPL are the only methods that consistently achieve high returns in all three environments.
-In the Cooperative Navigation environment where reasoning capabilities on unobserved teammates is most important, AE-GPL and VAE-GPL still achieve high returns.
-AE-GPL and VAE-GPL's significantly higher returns suggests the importance of using recurrent neural networks for latent variable inference and observation reconstruction to create useful representations for decision making.
-Other methods that are not equipped with observation reconstruction, such as GPL-Q cannot consistently achieve high returns.